1j01/project-nexus/IDEAS.md

 	* (If one workflow is obviously superior, maybe I can remove the setting)

+* Auto detect common project superdirectories
+	* such as created by Github for Windows
+	* or by IDEs or other tools
+	* and simple things like %USER%/Code or ~/code
+		* "coding", "programming", etc.
+		* Uppercase, lowercase, dashed (e.g. "coding-projects") or spaced

 * Plugins
 	* Only have columns for plugins that support at least one project
 	* Launch multiple tasks (with dropdowns)